harryfyjiswalker/arc-vae/README.md

 ## 2. Background

-### 2.1 Biophysical Parameters and Radiative Transfer Models
+### 2.1 Biophysical Parameter Extraction

 The regular and accurate elucidation of crop biophysical parameters is essential for crop trait and health monitoring, phenotyping, crop yield prediction, and precision agriculture more generally (Ishaq et al., 2023; Seghal et al, 2016).
 Leaf chlorophyll content (C$_{ab}$), for example, is an effective of indicator of stresses such as nitrogen deficiency (Xie et al., 2019).
 Similarly, leaf area index (LAI) provides insight into ecological processes such as photosynthesis and evapotranspiration (Seghal et al. 2016), while peak seasonal LAI exhibits a strong relationship with end-of-season yield (Lewis et al, 2024).

+#### 2.1.1 Radiative Transfer Models

-The increasing availability of remote sensing data enables scalable mapping of these variables via inversion of radiative transfer models (RTMs), circumventing the need for time-consuming and expensive field studies.
+The increasing availability of remote sensing data has the potential to enable scalable mapping of these variables, circumventing the need for time-consuming and expensive field studies.
+Progress has been made in this context via inversion of radiative transfer models (RTMs).
 RTMs simulate the spectral and bidrectional reflectance of a crop canopy based on its biophysical and biochemical properties; inverting these models, using bidirectional reflectance data as input, hence enables retrieval of the crop properties (Ishaq et al., 2023; Sibiya et al., 2024).

-Among the most widely used RTM is the PROSAIL model, which couples the PROSPECT leaf optical properties and SAIL canopy bidrectional reflectance models (Jacquemoud, 2009).
+Among the most widely used RTM in this context is the PROSAIL model, which couples the PROSPECT leaf optical properties and SAIL canopy bidrectional reflectance models (Jacquemoud, 2009).
 PROSPECT, first developed by Jacquemoud and Baret (1990), simulates the reflectance and transmittance of a single leaf as a function of its biophysical properties (Jacquemoud and Baret, 1990; Berger et al., 2018).
 Initially only employing three input parameters - leaf mesophyll (N), chlorophyll a and b concentration (C$\_{ab}$), and leaf water content (C$\_w$) - it has been expanded to incorporate additional variables including dry matter content (C$\_m$), leaf mass per area (LMA), brown pigments (C$\_{bp}$), total carotenoid content (C$\_{cx}$, leaf anthocyanin content (C$\_{anth}$, PROSPECT-D), and, most recently in PROSPECT-PRO, the subdivision of LMA into leaf protein content and carbon-based constituents (CBC) (Feret et al., 2008; Feret et al., 2020).

-SAIL then extends PROSPECT, simulating how light interacts with a full plant canopy, rather than a single leaf.
-It accounts for:
+SAIL then extends PROSPECT, simulating how light interacts with a full plant canopy, rather than a single leaf.[citation?]
-— Leaf optical properties (reflectance and transmittance from PROSPECT) — Leaf angle distribution (how leaves are oriented in 3D) — Leaf area index (LAI, total leaf area per ground area) — Canopy structure and soil background
-— Sun and sensor geometry: solar zenith angle, sensor/viewing angle, relative azimuth angle

-Leaves are modelled as turbid medium layers: photons can reflect, transmit, or scatter between leaves.
-SAIL uses a four-stream approximation:
-- Direct sunlight down
-- Direct sunlight reflected up
-- Diffuse downward radiation
-- Diffuse upwards radiation

-SAIL then outputs canopy reflectance and transmittance, including soil contribution, thus acting as a bridge between fundamental biophysical properties and remote sensing observations.
-[CITAITON?]
+However, despite their promise, the practical utility of RTMs in downstream agricultural remote sensing tasks has been constrained by both the ill-posed nature of RTM parameter estimation from earth observation data  - inversion typically treats each observation as an independent event, meaning that distinct combinations of biophysical parameters at certain time stamps produce identical spectral signals (equifinality) - and the computational intensity of inversion (Yin _et al._, 2025; Zerah _et al._ (2024); Mensah _et al._ (2025)).

-### 2.2 Current Approaches and Challenges in Biophysical Parameter Extraction
+### 2.2 Challenges

-#### 2.2.1 Radiative Transfer Models

-#### 2.2.2 ARC
+However, Ishaq _et al._ (2023), in

-#### 2.2.3 Variational Autoencoders and PROSAIL-VAE
+#### 2.3 Variational Autoencoders and PROSAIL-VAE

-### 2.3 ARC-VAE